 We are carrying out a study in partnership with the Observatoire Estrien du développement des Communautés (OEDC) to analyze the COVID-19 response among the 9 regions of the Eastern Townships, highlight community resilience factors and establish best practices to better anticipate and respond to future social, economic and health crises.

-We analyze data from the Canadian Community Health Survey to (1) describe social inequalities in health in different health behaviours and outcomes (e.g., heavy drinking) among young adults; (2) assess the contribution of the neighbourhood environment to these social inequalities in health; and (3) explore the mechanisms by which inequalities in the neighbourhood environment contribute to social inequalities in health.
-"Go-along"and photo-elicited interviews will complement the statistical analyses.
+This study examines the association between the spatial availability of alcohol and disadvantaged neighborhoods in Quebec, Canada.
+Focusing on dissemination areas (DAs) as the main unit of analysis, our analysis involves creating two units (cumulative opportunity measures and a spatial access index) based on liquor license and liquor store data obtained from the provincial agency, and relating these units to measures of social and material deprivation for each urban area.
+In so doing, this study should (1) describe social inequalities in health in different behaviours and health states (e.g., excessive alcohol consumption) among young adults; (2) assess the contribution of the neighbourhood environment to these social inequalities in health; and (3) explore the mechanisms by which inequalities in the neighbourhood environment may lead to social inequalities in health.

 Research-action in social development in the Marie-Reine district of Sherbrooke